By clicking on the icons on the map, additional information is displayed.

 - Maintaining high outputs on protection monitoring and analysis to address specific protection risks and conduct evidence-based advocacy;

 - Responding to prevailing humanitarian needs in IDP camps and beyond through coordination and robust operational delivery in the Agency’s core areas of responsibility – protection, shelter, NFI and CCCM;

 - Strengthening data collection on new and protracted displacement, needs and protection risks, pursuing engagement with key actors in protection advocacy and operational response and increasing empowerment of IDPs to realize potential for solutions;

 - Contributing to confidence-building measures through peaceful coexistence initiatives benefiting all communities;

-- Providing capacity-building and technical support to the Government, communities and other relevant stakeholders for the preparation of sustainable solutions to internal displacement in Rakhine, Kachin and northern Shan and to address the situation of statelessness;
+- Providing capacity-building and technical support to the Government, communities and other stakeholders to create conditions for sustainable solutions to internal displacement in Rakhine, Kachin and northern Shan and to address the situation of statelessness;

 - Providing technical support and advice to the Government to ensure measures for the return of refugees to Rakhine, Chin and south-east Myanmar meet international standards;